cstuart1609/Space-Missions-EDA/README.md

 ## Exploratory Data Analysis with SQL

-Quick query to find average missions a year.
+To get a better understanding of my data, as well as an insight into the scale of launches per year, I performed a quick query to find average missions a year.

 ![image](https://github.com/user-attachments/assets/b6069a78-0eac-4a3a-8683-1f919d72aa88)

 Now I am just curious to see which years were above this average - I had to use a UNION function to further include the average entry for comparison purposes.
 Notice the 19 year gap between 1997 and 2016, likely due to a combination of Shuttle redundancy and economic factors.
+As an early hypothesis, it is interesting to note that on either side of this hiatus, there is a marked shift from public to private sector launches.

 ![Screenshot 2024-10-17 223656](https://github.com/user-attachments/assets/c4f78402-398e-4100-8775-307a0b806d54)